-The Board of Directors will periodically review the conditions of the contracts signed with the Executive Directors in order to include any amendments in them that are necessary to adapt them to the Remuneration Policy in force at any given time and to the internal regulations of the Company that apply.
+Finally, the Board of Directors will periodically review the conditions of the contracts signed with the Executive Directors in order to include in them any amendments necessary to adapt them to the Remuneration Policy in force at any given time and to the internal regulations of the Company that apply.

 A.1.10.
 The nature and estimated amount of any other supplementary remuneration accrued by directors in the year in progress in consideration for services rendered other than those inherent in the post.